Biden’s plan to cancel Keystone pipeline signals a rocky start with Canada

 “It’s an unfortunate way for the Canada-U.S. relationship in the Biden era to get underway,” he said.
 “There are some who have argued that perhaps it’s better if they’re going to do it, to take the Band-Aid off right away, but it’s an unfortunate development and certainly will have reverberations in terms of the signals that it sends.”

-The pipeline developed by Calgary-based TC Energy, which would transport roughly 830,000 barrels a day of crude from Alberta to Nebraska and then to Gulf Coast refineries, has been an area of friction between the United States and Canada since it was proposed more than a decade ago.
+The pipeline developed by Calgary, Alberta-based TC Energy, which would transport roughly 830,000 barrels a day of crude from Alberta to Nebraska and then to Gulf Coast refineries, has been an area of friction between the United States and Canada since it was proposed more than a decade ago.

 Canadian regulators approved the project in 2010, but it quickly became mired in legal challenges and opposition from a wide range of groups, including Indigenous people and environmentalists, on both sides of the border.

-President Barack Obama’s opposition to the project was a sore point in his relationship with Prime Minister Stephen Harper.
+President Barack Obama’s opposition to the project was a sore point in his relationship with then-Prime Minister Stephen Harper.
 Bruce Heyman, a U.S. envoy during Obama’s presidency, wrote that it touched off an “ice age” in relations that took years to thaw.

 For Trudeau and President Trump, who resuscitated the project via executive order, it was one of a handful of files on which they were aligned.